 Dr. Barathi is a leading expert in bamboo botany and commercial cultivation based in India.
 According to his research, the tropical species Bambusa balcooa can sequester a total of about 88 tons of carbon dioxide per acre per year.
 Bamboo stores 24 tons of carbon, Barathi says, and releases 64 tons of oxygen per acre every year.
 This amount of oxygen is sufficient for 210 to 220 human beings to breathe for the whole year.

 There’s no doubt that more comprehensive research is necessary to provide us with robust data on more than just 2 or 3 species of bamboo.
 There are about 1,500 species of bamboo in all, growing in all different climates and soil types around the world.
+These bamboo farms and forests have a range of different management practices, and most of them lack any significant collection of robust data.

 Among our many efforts to promote the use of bamboo, Bambu Batu strives to encourage ongoing research on the many ecological benefits and industrial possibilities for bamboo.